Difference-in-Differences with Multiple Events

+In 1992, New Jersey not only increased its minimum wage from \$4.25 to \$5.05 per hour, but also reduced its sales tax from 7\% to 6\% \citep{King1992-mv}.
+So when \cite{Card1993-ej} measured a differential employment trend between New Jersey and Pennsylvania, was it from the minimum wage hike or the sales tax cut?
+When these confounding events correlates with the event of interest, its treatment effect confounds the trend of the treated group and the control group unevenly.
+This threatens the parallel trend assumption and creates an \textit{omitted event bias}.

-In this paper, I study DiD with staggered treatment under confounding events.
-In a setup that adds a confounding event to the group-time average treatment effect framework \citep[CS hereafter]{Callaway2021-vo}, I show that the standard estimator has an \textit{omitted event bias} determined by the correlation between the timing of the two events, and the size of the treatment effect of the second event.
-For identification, I first identify the treatment effect in periods not yet treated by the confounding event with units not yet treated by either event as the control group.
-For periods treated by both events, I propose a double DiD design to recover the effect from the interested event.
-To impute the missing treatment effects, I chose units in the same cohort but later confounded by the other event as the control group, and periods only treated by one event as the pre-period.
-Finally, I provide aggregation, estimation, and inference results.
-The estimator is implemented in an open-source R package, \textit{fastdid.}\footnote{Available at \url{https://github.com/TsaiLintung/fastdid}}
+This paper introduces a two-stage Difference-in-Differences estimator (Double DiD) that controls for confounding events while allowing for rich treatment effect heterogeneity.
+I introduce a second event to the group-time average treatment effect framework \citep[CS hereafter]{Callaway2021-vo}.
+I show that the omitted event bias comes from the problem of confounded control group and of confounded treated group.
+Th two problems are addressed with two DiD designs: The first DiD identify the combined effect of the two treatments with a control group not yet treated nor confounded; The second DiD isolates the treatment effect of the target event with a control group simultaneously treated but not yet confounded.
+I also provide aggregation, estimation, and inference procedures based on CS' results.
+The estimator is implemented in an open-source R package, \textit{fastdid.}\footnote{Available at CRAN and \url{https://github.com/TsaiLintung/fastdid}}

-To show the empirical relevance of the bias from confounding events, I revisit the effect of states' staggered raise of the minimum wage on teen employment \citep{Cengiz2019-vr, Callaway2021-vo}.
-From 2010 to 2020, states' minimum wage raises positively correlated with the Medicaid Expansion under the ACA.
-My diagnostics show that a naive staggered DiD estimator has a bias the size of \getvar{bias_avg}\% of the effect from Medicaid Expansion.
-This bias creates a spurious negative estimate that vanishes after controlling for the confounding event.
-With the proposed estimator, the short-term estimate weakens from \getvar{short_naive} p.p. to \getvar{short_double} p.p. and loses statistical significance.
+I apply Double DiD to revisit the effect of states' staggered raise of the minimum wage on teen employment \citep{Cengiz2019-vr, Callaway2021-vo}.
+From 2010 to 2020, states' minimum wage hikes are positively correlated with the Medicaid Expansion under the ACA, causing the unconditional CS DiD estimator to have a bias the size of \getvar{bias_avg}\% of the effect from Medicaid Expansion in the short term.
+This bias creates a spurious negative estimate: comparing the standard DiD with the Double DiD estimator, the estimated effect in the year after the minimum wage increase weakens from \getvar{short_naive} percentage points (p.p.) to \getvar{short_double} p.p. and loses statistical significance.